+Corn meal can keep your pizza from sticking to the hot surface.
+Sprinkle corn meal over the surface of the stone before inserting the pizza.
+The corn meal acts as a separate surface for the dough to sit on, and keeps it slightly above the hot stone.
 Form your pizza on a pizza peel or paddle, or use a corn meal-strewn flat metal cookie sheet.
 Slide the finished pizza off the surface onto the top of the pizza stone.

 Pull out your pizza with a pizza peel or a large spatula and place it on a serving tray.
 Turn off the oven and allow it to cool down.
 Remove the stone when it is completely cool.
 Use a plastic spatula to scrape off any burnt food and remaining cornmeal on the surface.
 Wash the stone with clear warm water, but never use soap or detergent.
-The residual oil that bakes into the stone each time that you use it will help to make it even more stick-proof every time that bake pizza.
+The residual oil that bakes into the stone each time that you use it will help to make it even more stick-proof every time that you make pizza.